List of Metalocalypse characters: General Crozier

 General Crozier was the main villain of the first season and a four-star General in the United States Army; as of the end of Season 2, he has become Chairman of the Joint Chiefs of Staff.
 His job in the Tribunal, as stated by Mr. Salacia, is information gathering, which Crozier is not happy about.
 He brings a military viewpoint to the Tribunal's dealings with Dethklok, and usually recommends military action, often in the form of assassination.
 Despite his view that Dethklok should be dealt with in the most efficient manner, he usually has the most realistic predictions, sometimes questioning if certain things the band does are really dangerous.
 However, during the Season 1 finale, his attempt to kill Dethklok is halted when Salacia uses his mysterious mental powers to erase Crozier's memories of the events and later is converted into Salacia's thrall during the Season 2 finale.
 Under Salacia's control, Crozier gathers his forces to set up the Falconback Project.

+In the movie finale, "The Army of the Doomstar", Salacia's control begins weakening as Salacia now is trying to take control of the corrupted Murderface.
+Crozier now realizes he was used as a pawn all along, and tries to get word of the truth to his family, only for Orlaag to kill his messenger.
+In the final battle he is able to finally break free, and orders his U.S. soldiers to switch sides and take out the Tribunal forces, apologizing for being wrong about Dethklok the whole time.